Combatting the African poaching crisis, one step at a time.

 Founded in 2015, ForRangers was a concept developed by Sam Taylor and Peter Newland, with a view to undertaking extreme endurance events to raise funds and awareness for Africa’s rangers - everyday heroes who put their lives on the line so that our wildlife can continue to exist.

 Since our inception...

 Rangers have lost their lives since 2003, protecting what is left of Africa's wildlife heritage.

-Over a thousand rangers have been killed in the line of duty since 2003.
+Many more have been injured in the line of duty.

 For Rangers Ultra

 A wild footrace in the home of long-distance running.

 Travel through multiple conservancies teaming with wildlife and support the brave rangers who protect them.
 A 230km race split into five stages crossing five wildlife conservancies, each of which has its own characteristic terrain from verdant grasslands to forest; the playground of East Africa’s iconic wildlife.